Giveth/feathers-giveth/README.md

     * note: due to a bug in yarn, `yarn install` currently does not work
 7. Install Mongo (we recommend installing via [Brew](https://treehouse.github.io/installation-guides/mac/mongo-mac.html))
 8. Run Mongo in a terminal window `mongod` or in the background `mongod --fork --syslog`
+9. (optionally) Install [IPFS](https://ipfs.io/docs/install/) (we recommend installing via [Brew](https://brew.sh/))
+  - If you don't install ipfs, image uploading will be affected.
+You can update the config `ipfsGateway` value to use a public ipfs gateway ex. [https://ipfs.io/ipfs/](https://ipfs.io/ipfs/), however your uploads will be removed at some point

 ### Run server
 The feathers server will need to connect to an ethereum node via websockets.
 Typically this will be a local TestRPC instance.
 The configuration param `blockchain.nodeUrl` is used to establish a connection.
 The default nodeUrl is `ws://localhost:8545`

-1. We need to deploy any contract to that we intened to call. *NOTE:* The following cmd will clear the `data` dir, thus starting off in a clean state.
+1. We need to deploy any contract to that we intend to call. *NOTE:* The following cmd will clear the `data` dir, thus starting off in a clean state.

    ```
    yarn deploy-local